 However, plug-in hybrid electric vehicles, which run on electricity and switch to a gasoline engine when the battery is low, will have similar maintenance requirements to conventional vehicles.

 Purchasing a PEV can be more expensive than an equivalent vehicle, but the federal government and many states offer incentives to lower that price.
-The Internal Revenue Service tax credit is for $2,500 to $7,500 per new PEV, depending on the size of the vehicle and its battery capacity.
-Some states and cities offer both financial and non-financial incentives, including tax credits, vehicle or infrastructure rebates, vehicle registration fee reductions, and high-occupancy vehicle lane exemptions.
+Contact the Internal Revenue Service or a tax professional about recent tax credits for PEV and EV purchases.
+Some states and cities offer both financial and non-financial incentives, including tax credits, vehicle or infrastructure rebates, vehicle registration fee reductions, special parking in many areas. and high-occupancy vehicle lane exemptions.